-The love of a great road trip is being rekindled as couples are looking for ways to spend time together, and stay safe.
+A great road trip never goes out of style.
 Whether you and your honey are planning to hit the road for a weekend away, or if you just need to get out of the house for a change of scenery, Florida offers a collection of scenic roadways.
 These designated scenic highways are woven throughout the entire state of Florida.

 Besides these Florida scenic highways, there is the Lake Apopka North Shore Wildlife Drive, and a Citrus Label Tour in Polk County that you can drive.
-These drives are not part of the scenic highways collection, but are the perfect free date day trip idea.
+These drives are scenic and the perfect free date day trip idea.

 Florida Scenic Highways Overview

 It is best to research your trip along a Florida Scenic Highway before you hit the road.
-The official website offers some good information, but it does take some navigating to map out exactly where the scenic highways are accessed, especially in relation to your own location.
+The official website offers some good information, but it does take some navigating to map out exactly where the scenic highways are accessed, especially concerning your location.

 I recommend using the downloadable map to first familiarize yourself with where the scenic byways are located throughout the state, from a visual perspective.
 Then head to the “Our Byways” section located along the top of the official website to see the list of byways grouped by region.
 From there you’ll need to click on the name of a highway to get further information.
 Be sure to view the “General Directions” section on each byway’s page to get an idea of how to get to the byway.
 And also check out the “Tours” section for suggested points of interest along the way.